vaimo/product-reviews-summarizer-docs/README.md

 > **The following section provides an extended and detailed guide to all configuration options, environment variables, and advanced setup.**

-> **IMPORTANT:** All configuration is done by setting environment variables directly in your deployment environment (e.g., via the Adobe App Builder Console or your cloud provider's UI).
+> **IMPORTANT:** All configuration is done by setting environment variables directly in your deployment environment (e.g., via the Adobe Exchange console).
 You do **not** need to create a `.env` file or install the app locally.

 ### Environment Variables